 Studies show that environmental factors such as the availability of hand-washing supplies and fixtures are associated with greater hygiene compliance among caregivers in daycare settings, highlighting how infrastructure supports behavior.

-Facility decisions are rarely cosmetic in publicly funded early education.
+Facility decisions are rarely cosmetic in publicly-funded early education.
 Infrastructure must support compliance, inspection performance, and reimbursement eligibility.
-At the California Children’s Academy, Monsam portable sinks provide a practical bridge between regulatory mandates and aging building stock.
+At the California Children’s Academy, Monsam classroom portable sinks provide a practical bridge between regulatory mandates and aging building stock.